architbhattar-svg/Data-Science-Intern-project-1-/README.md

 Feature Engineering: Calculation of Win Rates, PnL distributions, and Trade Sizes.
 Machine Learning: K-Means clustering for behavioral segmentation.
 Visualization: Detailed distribution analysis using Seaborn and Matplotlib.

-# How to Use
-Clone the repo: git clone https://github.com/your-username/hyperliquid-sentiment-analysis.git Install dependencies: pip install -r requirements.txt Run the notebook to reproduce the results.